How China Evergrande's debt troubles pose a systemic risk

 A collapse of Evergrande will have a large impact on the job market.
 It has 200,000 staff and hires 3.8 million people every year for project developments.

-Outside Greater China, Evergrande has spent billions of dollars acquiring stakes in foreign automobile technologies for its new energy vehicle business, including Swedish NEVS, Dutch e-Traction and British Protean.
+Outside Greater China, Evergrande has spent billions of dollars acquiring stakes in foreign automotive technologies for its new energy vehicle business, including Swedish NEVS, Dutch e-Traction and British Protean.

-It also set up a separate JV with Germany's Hofer AG, an automotive powertrain system developer, and supercar company Koenigsegg.
+It also set up a separate joint venture with Germany's Hofer AG, an automotive powertrain system developer, and supercar company Koenigsegg.